 What has up to this point been a distant meteoroid in the ether is approaching and, quite suddenly, you see it—the meteor shower of exams has arrived.

 Sometimes exams hit hard and fast, and the time you thought you had to prepare seems to have evaporated.
-If you find yourself in a situation where you only have a very limited amount of time (maybe because of a hectic exam schedule), here are some steps you can take to focus and maximize your studying.
+If you find yourself only having a very limited amount of time (maybe because of a hectic exam schedule), here are some steps you can take to focus and maximize your studying.